Happy Hell Night: Home media

 The film was released on DVD by Anchor Bay Entertainment on August 3, 2004.
 It was released for the first time on Blu-ray in a limited run by Code Red DVD on December 5, 2016, featuring a new 2k scan from the original vault materials.

 Reception

 Critical reception for Happy Hell Night has been mostly negative.

 In a particularly scathing review, TV Guide wrote, "Happy Hell Night is the decrepit mule train of slasher films, taking up the rear and sweeping up the malignant droppings of the Friday the 13th, Halloween and Nightmare on Elm Street series, not to mention scores of other horror gore-fests of the 1980s.
 Mondo Digital wrote, "Strangely edited, extremely bloody, and often baffling, it's the kind of film slasher fanatics stumble on and scratch their heads trying to figure out how it all came together."

-Eric Cotenas from DVD Drive-In gave the film a mixed review.
-While commending the film's atmosphere, cinematography, and performances; Cotenas criticized the film's plot as "overly familiar", the "underdeveloped" conflict between the two brothers, and lack of emotional resonance in the film's finale.

-Reception from audiences was equally as critical.
-Happy Hell Night received a 2.5/ 5 average rating on Rotten Tomatoes, with only 25% of users rating the film higher than 3.5/5.
+Jim Harper covered the film in his book Legacy of Blood, praising the film's gore and the acting of Charles Cragin.
+HorrorNews.net also praised the gore and special effects, while criticizing the pacing.